riscv-software-src/riscv-perf-model/fusion/FSL.md

 The standard native types are not in the syntax.

-For user defined variables type assignment is done my inference.
+For user defined variables type assignment is done by inference.

 This is no need for string or container types.
 The typical native types such as float, double, and string are not required by FSL and